realA10001986/Dash-Gauges/hardware/README.md

 I was lucky to score a **Simpson model 49L VU-meter** and a **Simpson model 49MC VU-meter**. both with the movie-accurate front.
 They are illuminated through two incandescent light bulbs.

 The **model 142 VU-meters**, while perfectly usable electronically, are a bit smaller (4.25x3.9" vs 4.66x4.2") and look different on the back; their barrel is thicker (3.25" vs 2.78" in diameter), and the screws are not at the outer corners but closer to the barrel.
 There are special files in the [hardware/enclosure](/hardware/enclosure) folder for model 142 dimensions.
-Unfortunately, the barrel is so big that it does not allow for a simple hole for the "Empty" light; this must be done another way.
+Unfortunately, the barrel is so big that it does not allow for a simple hole for the "" light; this must be done another way.
 Also, there are (at least) two versions of this meter that differ in pointer length.
-Avoid the version with the short pointer, it does not allow for accurate dial and "Empty" light placement.
+Avoid the version with the short pointer, it does not allow for accurate dial and "" light placement.

 ![model142pointers](img/mod142pl.jpg)

-If you can't find a model 49 VU-meter or consider the 142 too far off, you could try other Simpson meters; models 29, 39, 49, 59 or 79 fit size-wise. _As mentioned above, these meters have fronts too thin to fit the "Empty" light and the red pointer; you will either need the aforementioned "extension ring" or be ready to compromise._
+If you can't find a model 49 VU-meter or consider the 142 too far off, you could try other Simpson meters; models 29, 39, 49, 59 or 79 fit size-wise. _As mentioned above, these meters have fronts too thin to fit the "" light and the red pointer; you will either need the aforementioned "extension ring" or be ready to compromise._

 Many meters are rated for voltages/currents beyond what the Control Board can deliver, but often they can be modified: For instance, the **Simpson model 29 0-50V DC voltmeter** has a 50K resistor inside; bridging this resistor and putting a combination of 680R/4k7 on the Control Board makes the meter show full scale at 5V.